Ready to install a power inverter in your car but not sure where to start? You've come to the right place!

 Choose where to place your inverter

 Oftentimes, they are found in the glove box or under a seat, or mounted to the dash.
-You’ll want the inverter to be located somewhere dry but not somewhere where it can get overheated.
+You’ll want the power inverter to be located somewhere dry but not somewhere where it can get overheated.

 It also needs to be close to the car battery to avoid losing valuable wattage.
 If holes need to be drilled in the car, ensure that there are no obstacles on either side and that it is safe to drill.